 I finally had the opportunity to read the book Living with RSDS, Your Guide to Coping with Reflex Sympathetic Dystrophy Syndrome written by Linda Lang and Peter Moskovitz, MD .
 This book was written in 2003, however I feel it is still very relevant.
 It has lots of great ideas for helping you learn how to cope with your condition as well as understanding what RSDS is.

 Reflex Sympathetic Dystrophy Syndrome has been renamed to Complex Regional Pain Syndrome (RSD / CRPS).
 It is a complicated syndrome that has perplexed many for years.
-Linda shares in this book information that she wished she had access to when she was going through the struggle of learning about her illness and how to cope with it.
+Linda shares in this book information that she wished she had access.
+Especially when she was going through the struggle of learning about her illness and how to cope with it.
 In face, she wrote this book to provide information to others so they would have it.
 Her research on the subject and her sharing of this information is much appreciated.

 About the Book